boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R34_Aima.md

 The most remarkable thing about plants is that they are green.

-*Science and the Garden: The Scientific Basis of Horticultural Practice, s.
-1*
+Ingram, D. S., Vince-Prue, D., Gregory, P. J. (red.).
+(2015). *Science and the garden: the scientific basis of horticultural practice* (s.
+1).
+John Wiley & Sons.

 <br>